-Here’s the scoop… those things are true!
-Meditation does provide all of that — and more.
-Yes, meditating is better than a hot fudge sundae on a 90 degree day.
+Meditation provides all of that and more.
+(It’s better than a hot fudge sundae on a 90-degree day!)

-But believe it or not, I’ve had a student or 20 tell me (in the proverbial “hushed tone”) that they haaaate meditating.
-They find it too hard, too boring, or too difficult to relax.
+But believe it or not, I’ve had a student or 20 tell me that they can’t meditate; they find it too hard, too boring, or too difficult to relax.

-So friend, you are not alone.
-And I’m here to tell you that there is more than one way to achieve the yummy benefits of meditation – without meditating…
+So, friend, you are not alone.
+And I’m here to tell you that there is more than one way to achieve the benefits of meditation without meditating.

 What is Meditation?

-The whole point of it is to clear your mind, be present, and allow yourself to become more connected to the Divine (including your Divine self – your soul/Higher Self).
+The whole point of it is to clear your mind, be present, and allow yourself to become more connected to the divine (including your Higher Self).

-It brings you to the here and now and demands focus on the present.
-It leads you to those, “Ah-HA!” moments.
+Meditation brings you to the here and now and helps you focus on the present, leading you to those “aha” moments.

 5 Meditation Alternatives